 SERIOUS INFECTIONS

-Patients treated with adalimumab products, including CYLTEZO, are at increased risk for developing serious infections that may lead to hospitalization or death.
+Patients treated with adalimumab products, including Adalimumab-adbm, are at increased risk for developing serious infections that may lead to hospitalization or death.
 Most patients who developed these infections were taking concomitant immunosuppressants such as methotrexate or corticosteroids.

 Reported infections include: